 On October 18, 2020, police officers responded to a report of a woman hitting a man and scratching his forehead.
 The man turned out to be Mario Edwards, Chicago Bears’ defensive lineman.

-As per the police investigation, the two had an altercation which led to the police report.
-The Mecklenburg County District Attorney filed criminal charges against Edwards.
+As per the police investigation, the two had an altercation, which led to the police report.
+The Mecklenburg County District Attorney decided to file criminal charges against Edwards.
 While the woman he had an altercation with filed a domestic violence order of protection.

 According to TMZ, the woman claimed to have a romantic relationship with Edwards.
 In the court documents, she alleged that Edwards became violent towards her when she turned down his sexual advances that night.
-She claimed to have taken out her phone and record Edwards yelling at her.
-But this seemed to have further angered him and he allegedly grabbed her by the arm and dragged her to the door.
-He then allegedly continued his assault by the elevators and struck her arm.
+She claimed to have taken out her phone and recorded Edwards yelling at her.
+But this seemed to have further angered him, and he allegedly grabbed her by the arm and dragged her to the door.
+He then reportedly continued his assault on the elevators and struck her arm.

 In the police report, both Edwards and the girl were listed as victims.
 In March 2021, Edwards received a criminal summons for a misdemeanor assault on a woman.
-This means he has to go in front of the judge but no date has been set yet.
+This means he has to go before the judge, but no date has been set yet.